Alma Eikerman: Work abroad

 When she returned from Europe, Eikerman introduced European hollowware techniques, including teapots and serving dishes, to the jewelry and metalsmithing program at Indiana University.

 Associations and exhibitions

-In 1970, she founded the Society of North American Goldsmiths.
+She was a founding member of the Society of North American Goldsmiths, which was established in 1969 and held its first conference in 1970.
 Eikerman was an active member in the College Art Association, Indiana Artist Craftsmen, and World's Craft Council.

-Throughout her lifetime Eikerman's work has appeared in over 200 exhibitions, including Objects: USA at the Smithsonian Institution.
+Throughout her lifetime Eikerman's work appeared in over 200 exhibitions, including Objects: USA at the Smithsonian Institution.
 The Smithsonian exhibit traveled to 25 U.S. states and 11 European countries.
 Her work was featured in the Museum of Contemporary Crafts in New York City.
 Prices for her work varied between hundreds to thousands of dollars.

 Eikerman worked on several side projects, including 1980 design plans for a home in Bloomington, Indiana.
 The house featured white walls, red carpeting, and cathedral ceilings.

 Honors and awards

 Eikerman received many honors and prestigious awards.
 She received the honor of Distinguished Professor from Indiana University in 1976 and retired as Distinguished Professor Emeritus in 1978.

 Throughout her career, Eikerman received grants from the Carnegie Foundation and National Endowment for the Arts.

 In 1993, Eikerman received the American Craft Council's Gold Medal.
 In the same year, she was honored with an Indiana Governor's Arts Award for her contributions to arts education by then governor of Indiana, Evan Bayh.
 In 1980, the College of Arts and Sciences Alumni Association bestowed Eikerman with a Distinguished Teaching Award in the Fine Arts.

 Eikerman was dedicated to her students, many of which went on to become successful artists.
 In 1981, she received the distinguished teaching award from the IU College of Arts and Sciences Graduate School Alumni Association.
 Later in 1986, Eikerman accepted a Doctor of Fine Arts from Miami University.